giantswarm/gitops-template/docs/add_wc_structure.md

     ```

 1. Go to the newly created directory and if you need out-of-band method of delivering resources
    to the Workload Cluster create 2 sub-directories there.
+If you not sure you need it now, but want
-Otherwise, skip this and the next step.
+   to be prepared for it, also create them.
+Otherwise skip this step.

+    ```sh
-    - `mapi` - resources managed with Management API,
-    - `out-of-band` - resources managed outside Management API, meant to be created directly in the
+    mkdir mapi              # resources managed with Management API mkdir out-of-band       # resources managed outside Management API, created directly in WC cd mapi
-      Workload Cluster.

-1. Go to the `mapi` directory.
+    export IN_BOUND="/mapi"
+    ```

 1. Create 2 sub-directories: